- Changing workplaces and occupations

 - Policy-focused research

 Jane is an Associate Professor of Work and Employment at Southampton Business School.
-She is Director of the Centre for Work and Organisations and Deputy Head of Department for Research in the Department of HRM and Organisational Behaviour.
+She is Chair of the Business and Law Research Ethics Sub-Committee and Co-Chair of the Faculty of Social Sciences Research Ethics Committee.